algorandfoundation/puya/docs/index.md

 with standard Python tooling and allows you to develop smart contracts (apps) and smart signatures (logic signatures) for deployment on the Algorand Virtual Machine (AVM).

-Algorand Python can be deployed to Algorand by using the PuyaPy compiler, which takes Algorand Python and outputs [ARC-32](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0032.md) application spec files which, [when deployed](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients), will result in optimised AVM bytecode execution semantics that match the given Python code.
+Algorand Python can be deployed to Algorand by using the PuyaPy optimising compiler, which takes Algorand Python and outputs [ARC-32](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0032.md) application spec files (among other formats) which, [when deployed](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients), will result in AVM bytecode execution semantics that match the given Python code.

-Algorand Python is a statically-typed subset of valid Python syntax.
-Importantly, that subset has matching semantics when comparing Python behaviour and behaviour of the executed AVM bytecode.

 ## Compiler installation

 The minimum supported Python version for running the PuyaPy compiler is 3.12.

-You can install PuyaPy globally using [pipx](https://pipx.pypa.io/stable/):
+You can install the PuyaPy compiler globally using [pipx](https://pipx.pypa.io/stable/):

 ```shell
 pipx install puya